front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### New features in `2.11.0`

 These new features may be relevant for your existing application:
-- `<Password>` fields now display an eye icon to show the password clearly
+- `<Password>` fields now display an eye icon to reveal the password
-- New component : `<PasswordStrengthHint>` to show hints of password's strength criterias to the user
+- New component: `<PasswordStrengthHint>` to show hints of password's strength criterias to the user
-- New component : `<ProgressStatus>` to show a progressbar with a label
+- New component: `<ProgressStatus>` to show a progressbar with a label

 ## `2.10.0` -> `2.11.0`